 We currently represent many survivors who suffered abuse in a variety of circumstances from in-care institutions, religious organisations and sports clubs.
-If this is an issue that has affect you or someone you know please call us in confidence now.
+If this is an issue that has affected you or someone you know please call us in confidence now on 0800 0891331.

 Thompsons in the News

 Victim claims abuse on Manchester United trip- 10th November 2017